Scout Rep

 • pitched — you fired off the handoff.

-• follow up — pitched but no answer yet; Scout will nudge you.
+• follow up — waiting on an answer; Scout will nudge you.

 • lost — that's fine.
 Scout learns from the why.